keiranlovett/website/_resume/2024-gameloft.md

   - Unity
 ---

-Leading cross-disciplinary development on an unannounced project focused on family-friendly gameplay and creativity.
-Managing internal and external teams across disciplines, timelines, and milestones.
+Leading cross-disciplinary development on an unannounced project.
+Managing internal and external teams.